Frequently Asked Questions

 Due to the COVID-19 pandemic, we are not offering in-person tours at this time.
 However, we encourage you to join us for a virtual tour here.

 All of our mothers and babies receive special attention, but some do require more advanced medical care.
 Our hospitals can handle complications, including conditions such as multiple-births, premature labor, gestational diabetes or premature rupture of membranes.

 Should your baby require extra attention, St. Elizabeth's Medical Center's Level III Neonatal Intensive Care Unit (NICU) is available to care for newborns from across the system.
-In addition, Holy Family Hospital and Good Samaritan Medical Center each have Level II Special Care Nurseries.

 If I have an urgent situation, who should I call?